secretstartups/handbook/people-group/performance-assessments-and-succession-planning/index.html.md

 * **Q:** “Can my performance factor be changed?”
 * **A:** At this point, the performance factor cannot be changed.
 You should work with your manager to develop a plan to change performance factor ratings in future programs.
 We plan to evaluate performance factors every 6 months.
 * **Q:** “Does this mean I am getting an X% increase in the upcoming Annual Salary Review?”
-* **A:** The performance factor will be one of the factors that will be feeding into the overall Annual Compensation review.
-The recommended increases displayed on the Handbook page are there to ensure company wide consistency.
-All factors that will be taken into account with the Annual Compensation review are:
+* **A:** The performance factor will be one of the factors that will be considered in for the [Annual Compensation review](/handbook/total-rewards/compensation/compensation-review-cycle/#annual-compensation-review).
+The recommended increases displayed in the handbook are there to ensure company wide consistency.
+The factors that will be taken into account for the Annual Compensation review are:
     * Your hire date (new hires hired after October 31st are ineligible for compensation review)
     * Other compensation increases received over the last year
-    * Your current placement in the compensation band
+    * Your current placement within the compensation band
     * Location factor benchmark updates
     * Role benchmark updates
-    * Company budgets for compensation increases
+    * Company budget for compensation increases
-* **Q:** “When is my next opportunity to be reviewed?”
+* **Q:** “When is the next opportunity for my performance to be reviewed?”
-* **A:** We plan to conduct a talent review process every 6 months.
-The next company wide review is targeted for May FY22.
+* **A:** We plan to conduct the talent review process every 6 months.
+The next company wide review is targeted for May FY`22.
 * **Q:**“What can I do to change my performance factor in the future?”
 * **A:** There are a lot of things that you can do to change your performance factor in the future.
 Please work with your manager on a career development plan and discuss actions that can be taken to improve.
 * **Q:**“What is my potential rating?”